 West is accompanied by a website, whose interactive, non-linear structure allows readers to compose their own translation of the Chinese elegy.

-MEDIAPoetry International interview, The Rumpus conversation with Rodrigo Toscano, The Georgia Review conversation with Julia H. Lee, Library Journal, Poetry, Enjambments for the Academy of American Poets, Poetry Foundation: Poetry Off the Shelf, LitHub, Poets & Writers, Los Angeles Review of Books, Fence Digital, Check Your Shelves Podcast, Interlocutor, "Race and the Railroad."
+MEDIAPoetry International, The RumpusThe Georgia Review conversation with Julia H. Lee, Library Journal, Poetry, Enjambments, Poetry Foundation: Poetry Off the Shelf, LitHub, Poets & Writers, Los Angeles Review of Books, Fence Digital, Check Your Shelves Podcast, Interlocutor, Good River, Southwest Contemporary, International Examiner, Public Seminar, Southword Poetry Podcast"Race and the Railroad."